John Geoghan: Murder

 On August 23, 2003, while in protective custody at the maximum security Souza-Baranowski Correctional Center in Lancaster, Geoghan was strangled and stomped to death in his cell by inmate Joseph Lee Druce (born Darrin Ernest Smiledge; April 15, 1965).
-Druce was serving a sentence of life without the possibility of parole for killing a man who allegedly made sexual advances toward him.
+Druce was serving a sentence of life without the possibility of parole since 1989 for killing a man who allegedly made sexual advances toward him.

 Geoghan was trapped in his cell by Druce, who jammed the door closed so correction officers could not reach him.
 Druce then strangled and stomped Geoghan to death.
 An autopsy revealed Geoghan's cause of death to be "ligature strangulation and blunt chest trauma".

 Druce was said to have planned the murder of Geoghan for more than a month, considering him a "prize".
 Druce had been sexually abused in a boarding school as a child.
 Also, because Geoghan had taught another inmate how to sexually abuse children, Druce's crimes were partly due to the fact that he felt he had to take revenge on all child sexual abusers.
 The press raised questions about prison officials' judgment in placing the two men in the same unit for protective custody.
 In addition, prison officials had been warned by an inmate that Druce intended to attack Geoghan.
 It was noted that while two officers are normally stationed in the unit where Geoghan and Druce were being held, there was only one officer in the unit at the time because one had left temporarily to escort another inmate to a medical station.
 Union officials had noted previous staffing cuts at the prison, which they felt led to the prison being a more dangerous and volatile place.
 It has also been suggested Druce had been offered money to kill Geoghan or that Druce thought he would gain prestige from fellow prisoners for doing so.